pism/pism/doc/sphinx/manual/verification/index.rst

 Therefore one must "go down" a grid refinement "path" and measure numerical error for each grid :cite:`Roache`.
 The refinement path is defined by a sequence of spatial grid cell sizes which decrease toward the refinement limit of zero size :cite:`MortonMayers`.
-In PISM the timestep :math:`\Delta t` is determined adaptively by a stability criterion (see section :ref:`sec-adapt`).
+In PISM the timestep `\dt` is determined adaptively by a stability criterion (see section :ref:`sec-adapt`).
 In PISM one specifies the number of grid points, thus the grid cell sizes because the overall dimensions of the computational box are normally fixed; see section :ref:`sec-coords`.
 By "measuring the error for each grid" we mean